ragavendrapec/seeder_server/readme.md

 	5
 	Client shutting down

-- Further the client periodically (every 10 seconds) sends a ping and peer list to the server, if the server doesn't receive a ping for more than 10 seconds it assumes the client has died and proceeds to remove the client from the node list it maintains.
+- Further the client periodically (every 10 seconds) sends a ping and peer list (i.e. list of peers the current client is interacting with) to the server, if the server doesn't receive a ping for more than 10 seconds it assumes the client has died and proceeds to remove the client from the client list it maintains.
 - This feature can be tested by opening multiple clients from various command prompts and registering with the server by sending a `1` from all the clients and closing one of them and waiting for 10 seconds or so and issuing a `2` from the active client.
-- Further, debug logs can be enabled by defining PRINT_LOGS in `src/util/util.h`
+- Further, debug logs can be enabled by defining PRINT_LOGS in `src/util/util.h` as below

 	```
 	#define PRINT_LOGS                  (PRINT_ERROR | PRINT_INFO | PRINT_DEBUG)